 We will show that the closure of the centralizer of the principal nilpotent in $\overline{G}$ is isomorphic to the Peterson variety.
-This will lead to the main result of this paper, which states that the closure of the centralizer in $\overline{G}$ of any regular element in $\mathfrak{g}$ is isomorphic to the closure of a sufficiently general orbit of this centralizer in the flag variety.
+This will lead to the main result of this paper, which states that the closure in $\overline{G}$ of the centralizer of any regular element of $\mathfrak{g}$ is isomorphic to the closure of a sufficiently general orbit of this centralizer in the flag variety.
 Both of these results are shown by choosing appropriate projective embeddings given by very ample line bundles, and then establishing an isomorphism between the resulting homogeneous coordinate rings.

-This result extends the case of a maximal torus, which is the centralizer of a regular semisimple element---the closure of the torus in the wonderful compactification is the toric variety whose fan is the fan of Weyl chambers (see \cite{evens}, Remark 4.5), and it is isomorphic to the closure of a general torus orbit in the flag variety \cite{dab}.
+This extends the case of a maximal torus $T$, which is the centralizer of a regular semisimple element---the closure of $T$ in the wonderful compactification is the toric variety whose fan is the fan of Weyl chambers (see \cite{evens}, Remark 4.5), and it is isomorphic to the closure of a general $T$-orbit in the flag variety \cite{dab}.

 In Section \ref{peterson} we recall some basics about the flag variety $\mathcal{B}$, the Peterson variety, and the very ample $G$-equivariant line bundles on $\mathcal{B}$.
 In Section \ref{wond} we present some analogous facts about the wonderful compactification by describing its construction via the Vinberg semigroup.
 In Section \ref{main} we construct an isomorphism between the homogeneous coordinate rings of the closure of the regular nilpotent centralizer in $\overline{G}$ and the Peterson variety.
 In Section \ref{centralizers} we extend the results of Section \ref{main} to the case of the centralizer of an arbitrary regular element.
 In Section \ref{orbit} we give an explicit description of the orbits of the regular nilpotent centralizer on the Peterson variety, from which it becomes clear, in particular, that except in very few cases they are infinite in number.